Code-Institute-Submissions/school_donations-3/README.md

 The goal of this project was to expand my skill set and tools for creating a meaningful, interactive data visualization.
 To do this I used a data set from DonorsChoose.org to build a data visualization that represents school donations broken down by different attributes over a time-line.
+You can view the dashboard at [**project2-schooldonations.herokuapp.com**](https://project2-schooldonations.herokuapp.com/).

 ### What does it do?